Supporting the University of Wisconsin–Madison with Scholarships, Service, Education, and Friendship

 Members enjoy good food and good company and take turns planning lunch at area restaurants.
 Restaurants are selected for a variety of cuisines, tastes, price ranges, and venues.

-French I Reading and Conversation
+French I Reading and Literature

 Second and fourth Wednesdays, 12:30–2:30 pm, September through May